ay0o5h/ay0o5h/README.md

 <h1 align="left">Hi <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">, I'm Aya </h1>

 Hi, I'm Aya!
 I am a web Developer and mobile Developer.
-I love learing new technology and skills , I want to work at others country, talk a lot with all sort of people and know more about this world 🤓.
+I love learning new technology and skills , I want to work at others country, talk a lot with all sort of people and know more about this world 🤓.

 <h3> :woman: &nbsp;About Me </h3>